Quality Control Technology

-People with careers related to quality control tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to quality control tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Quality Control Tech Majors

 Quality Control Tech majors often go into careers in which the following knowledge areas are important: